-Eloise is a series of books created by Kay Thompson and Hilary Knight, They follow the misadventures of a six-year-old girl who lives in the Plaza Hotel in New York City and for the staff and guests who stay there.
+Eloise is a series of children's books written by Kay Thompson and illustrated by Hilary Knight, following the misadventures of a six-year-old girl who lives in the Plaza Hotel in New York City, along with her "mostly companion" Nanny, her pet dog Weenie, her pet turtle Skipperdee, and the staff and guests who stay there.

 Tropes associated with this series are: